polychroma-tv/ext.polychroma.chrome/README.md

-# extension.tv-polychroma.chrome
-Chrome browser extension for viewing TV Polychroma.
+# TV Polychroma for Chrome
+TV Polychroma for Chrome is an extension for viewing TV Polychroma, a 24/7 WebTV network dedicated to the finest avant-garde television available online, right inside your browser!

+Version 1.0:
+- Initial release

+Requirements:
+- Google Chrome